Word@Work, Let God's Word energise your working day!

 Matthew 19:23-26

 When we think that we can manage without Jesus - we do!
-Whatever contributes to that state of pride and arrogance is a spiritual obstacle.
-Wealth in its many forms gives a false sense of security which appears to make faith redundant.
-So when Jesus said it was 'easier for a camel to go through the eye of a (sewing) needle than for someone who is rich to enter the kingdom of God', He was saying that naturally speaking it is impossible.
+Whatever contributes to that state of arrogance is an idol, a false god, a spiritual obstacle to relating to the true God.
+Wealth, in its many forms, gives a false sense of security which appears to make faith in God redundant.
+When Jesus said it was 'easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God', some commentators suggest that Jesus’ metaphor was of a camel kneeling down and shuffling through a narrow archway.
+But the word used is clear – how can a camel go

 The Reward For Genuine Grateful Sacrifice